vagos/environments/README.md

 ![environment](./assets/env.png)

-This was code originally developed for my [university thesis](https://github.com/vagos/asp-games).
-The idea was to create a system where a developer could give a high level description of a scene and then a scene would be generated and displayed based on some optimization algorithm.
-The final thesis ended up generalising the problem of "high level description" to game mechanics and game content generators.
-This application was also scrapped in favor of embedding an Answer Set Programming solver to a ready-made game engine.
+This code was initially developed for my [university thesis](https://github.com/vagos/asp-games), where the goal was to design a system that allowed developers to provide a high-level description of a scene.
+Based on this input, the system would then generate and display the scene using an optimization algorithm.
+As the project evolved, my thesis expanded to address the broader challenge of translating "high-level descriptions" into game mechanics and content generators.
+Eventually, I scraped this application and integrated an Answer Set Programming solver into an existing game engine.

-I am releasing this code base more of as a reminder to continue working on it in the future.
+I'm sharing this code base as a reminder to myself to revisit and continue refining it in the future.

 ## Building/Running